Son Of The Mask

 |Budget: $93 million||Financed by: New Line; Radar Pictures|

 Overseas, the numerous distributors who overpaid for the movie saw Son of the Mask post mostly weak numbers.
-Entertainment distributed in the UK where it pulled in a soft $6.1 million and the film did ok in Japan with $12.2 million, but in most territories the film flopped and its overseas cume was $40,534,219.
+Entertainment distributed in the UK where it pulled in a soft $6.1 million and the film did ok in Japan with $12.2 million, but in most markets the movie flopped and its overseas cume was $40,534,219.

 After Son Of The Mask bombed, New Line production head Toby Emmerich said he would go forward with sequels only if original stars are involved, which at the time New Line was trying to push Elf 2 into production.